 Happy 2018.
 You can tell from the title, this is not for the faint heart, but a much-needed piece of information.
 Friendship breakups are not an easy task.
 Gone are the days on the playground where you would walk up to another kid and announce “I’m not your friend anymore,” then proceed with your day as if nothing happened.
-Now you to worrying about navigating feelings and egos, plus consider how this will impact your reputation.
+Now you to worrying about navigating feelings and egos, plus considering how this will impact your reputation.
 It’s difficult for us as humans to let go of attachments, but sometimes you have to tighten up your squad and let people go.

 How Do You Know it’s Time to Break Up with You Friend?

 Perhaps you have a feeling you’re receiving half the effort you’re putting into the relationship, which might be a sign that you need to initiate a breakup.
 If you’ve reached a point where you see that you and your friend have a different definition of friendship and cannot find a middle group.
-Maybe you’re like me and my ex-friend can have a different set of values that you refuse to compromise on.
+Maybe you’re like me and my ex-friend and have a different set of values that you refuse to compromise on.
 There is nothing wrong with any of those scenarios, but you need to realise it is time for you to divest yourself.

 You should not be pouring energy into a relationship that causes you that much strife with little gains.
 You should not be forcing a friendship that is less than you deserve.
 Know your self-worth when it comes to your interpersonal relationships.
 You are allowed to reject toxicity in any form, even if that person has been in your life for a significant period.
 You don’t have to stay in a friendship under the guise that it wasn’t that bad of a relationship.

 Remember, I live by the Three Fs in life.
-So when my ex-friend told me she didn’t like my strong personality and viewpoint certain situations, that was pretty much it for me.
-I’m not going to let anyone cripple my self-esteem to make myself digestible to their palette.
+So when my ex-friend told me she didn’t like my strong personality and viewpoint of certain situations, that was pretty much it for me.
+I’m not going to let anyone cripple my self-esteem to make myself digestible to their palate.
 Label it “arrogant, mean, confrontational, belittling” etc. but I’ll never allow someone to walk all over me and compromise my values for the sake of maintaining a relationship.
 That is toxic behaviour and is a sign that person does not have a place in my life.

 If any of this sounds like something you’re experiencing, take stock of what those friendships mean to you and if you think there is any way to repair what has been broken.
 My process included prayer and journaling.
-That revealed to me most of my interactions with this person life me bitchy and angry.
+That revealed to me most of my interactions with this person left me bitchy and angry.
 Good friendships are supposed to relieve stress, not pile it on.
 I was holding out, but as each sign came that it was time to let go, I knew what I had to be done.
 It was time to break up with my friend and divest myself of that relationship.